 Federal Reserve Chairman Powell

 confirmed what most economists believe in his initial testimonies before the House Finance Services Committee and the Senate Banking Committee this week.
 The economy is healthy and continues to strengthen.
 The labor market is tightening, inflation is moving closer to the Fed’s target of two percent, the world economy is strengthening, and Congress recently passed tax cuts and spending increases that aggressively stimulate the economy.
-Taken together, these increase the likelihood that the Federal Reserve will increase rates in 2018, with the first coming when they meet in March.
+Taken together, these increase the likelihood that the Federal Reserve will raise rates in 2018, with the first increase coming when they meet in March.
 Below is a summary of the vital signs of the economy.

 Real Gross Domestic Product (RGDP)